pbrdmn/brd.mn/src/articles/mentors/index.md

 I was wondering at his lack of confidence, and struggling with my anxiety of perfectionism and fear of failure.

 We spent a bit of time working through psychological safety after that.
+Describing some of the behaviours he's used to encourage people to share their ideas within team settings, such as ensuring everyone had an opportunity to contribute and being the last to speak.

 ---